 Whilst we maintain that adults are ultimately responsible for maintaining safe environments for children, it is just as important to empower children to recognise when they are feeling unsafe and to tell a trusted adult (or adults) so that action is taken to help them be safe and feel safe.
 As children’s first and most enduring educators, parents are best placed to begin conversations with their children in an age and developmentally appropriate way.
 Building on the parental bond established through trust and love, these conversations model for them that it is okay to “talk about anything” and that we are approachable and “we will listen”.

-Developed by Andrea Musulin (Director of Safeguarding, Catholic Archdiocese of Perth), this resource has been adapted by the Professional Standards Unit (PSU) for use by families within the Catholic Archdiocese of Melbourne.
+Developed by Andrea Musulin (Director of Safeguarding, Catholic Archdiocese of Perth), this resource has been adapted by the Safeguarding Unit (SU) for use by families within the Catholic Archdiocese of Melbourne.